JordanTrakas/git-essential-training-5988161/Important_Concepts_in_Git/git_commit_messages.md

 - run **git commit** (as opposed to git commit -m)
 - File will open up and you can put in your message.
 Close the editor.
   - Commit is complete after closing the editor.
 Ctrl + W closes tab.
+  - Otherwise, type :wq and hit enter to complete the commit message